netfoundry/terraform-provider-ziti/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements)).

+For local plugin development see [Local Plugin Development](#local-plugin-development) before building the provider.

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.